-Brandt Johnson, co-founder of Syntaxis, is responsible for the firm’s presentation skills training practice.
+Brandt Johnson, co-founder of Syntaxis, runs the firm’s executive presence and presentation skills training practices.

 Brandt graduated from Williams College with a B.A. in mathematics and has an M.B.A. in finance from New York University’s Stern School of Business.

-Ellen Jovin, co-founder of Syntaxis, is responsible for the firm’s written communication skills training practice.
+Ellen Jovin, co-founder of Syntaxis, runs the firm’s written communication skills training practice.

 Ellen earned a B.A. in German studies from Harvard University and has an M.A. in comparative literature from UCLA.